androminor/Stopwatch/README.md

-A simple Stop-Watch app with nice colors.
+A simple Stop-Watch app with nice colors.cincuand